-I hope it goes without saying that there is pretty much no piece of fried dough rolled in sugar that I’d say no to.
+I hope it goes without saying that there is pretty much no donut I’d say no to.
 In this particular bake off, my favorites didn’t align with the crowd favorites–further proof that all of these recipes are amazing!
 As always, I encourage you to read through each description to find the recipe that’s right for you.

-And I always feel the need to note that as an amateur donut maker, there is a high chance of baker/fryer error here (to no fault of the recipe itself), so please take these “scores” with a grain of salt.
+I’ll note that as an amateur donut maker, there is a high chance of baker/fryer error here (to no fault of the recipe itself).
+As always, please take these “scores” with a grain of salt.

 Thank you!
-And a very big thank you to my parents for being willing to host another frying extravaganza in their yard along with a massive tasting party, and to Elisa and her talented army of donut rolling and frying friends.
+And a very big thank you to my parents for being willing to host another frying extravaganza along with a massive tasting party.
+And to Elisa and her talented army of donut rolling and frying friends.
 Big thanks to everyone involved!

 - Straight apple cider/reduced cider: Unfortunately, it was hard to detect the apple flavor in most recipes.
 While I’m actually satisfied with a cinnamon sugar donut, if you want actual apple flavor, I’d make sure to look for a recipe that has a good amount of apple cider in it.
-Ultimately, while reducing apple cider SHOULD make a difference–I though Brian L’s recipe was another good apple contender, and his does not call for reducing cider.
-But I think perhaps the brown butter enhances the apple flavor.
+Ultimately, while reducing apple cider SHOULD make a difference, I thought Brian L’s recipe was another good apple contender, and his does not call for reducing cider.
+But I think the brown butter may help enhance the apple flavor.

-- Cake flour: Jessie Sheehan’s recipe was the only recipe to stray from all-purpose flour.
+Jessie Sheehan’s recipe was the only recipe to stray from all-purpose flour.
 The lower gluten content of cake flour means less gluten formation in the dough, which led to a very soft and delicate dough that was a bit more difficult to fry.
-While I absolutely loved the result, I’d recommend sticking to recipes with all-purpose flour if you don’t feel quite as confident frying–the dough tends to be easier to handle.
+While I absolutely loved the end result, I’d recommend sticking to AP flour recipes if you don’t feel quite as confident frying–the dough tends to be easier to handle.

-- Cinnamon sugar: I only tested recipe that used a cinnamon sugar coating (no glazes).
-This is my PSA that I think all coatings could benefit from a pinch of salt (a la Cook’s Illustrated and Brian Lagerstrom) to give that salty sweet flavor.
-I do not, however, think that any sugar coatings should try to elevate by using raw sugar (a la Brian L) as that did not stick to the donut very well.
+I only tested recipes that used a cinnamon sugar coating (no glazes).
+My takeaway?
+All coatings can benefit from a pinch of salt (a la Cook’s Illustrated and Brian Lagerstrom) for a delightful salty sweet contrast.
+However, I would avoid raw sugar (a la Brian Lagerstrom) as a coating since it didn’t stick to the donut very well.